OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 .. note:: It's important to understand that OpenNebula will see vCenter Clusters as OpenNebula hosts, and an OpenNebula Cluster is created too when a new vCenter Cluster is imported as an OpenNebula host.
 All resources from that vCenter cluster (networks and storage) will be automatically imported to that same OpenNebula Cluster.

+.. note:: You can define ``VM_PREFIX`` attribute within host template.
+This attribute means that when you instanciate a VM in this host, all vm will be named begin with ``VM_PREFIX``.

 .. _vcenter_import_resources:

 Importing vCenter resources